rickdaalhuizen90/Rick_MessageQueue/README.md

 - **Producer:** Sends messages to the waiting line (RabbitMQ queue)
 - **Queue:** The waiting line itself, holding messages until they're processed.
+  **Topic:** Topics are used to group related messages together based on a common theme or subject.
 - **Consumer:** Listens to the queue, grabs messages, and takes action.
 (We have two in this example!)

 ## Real-world Uses: